AquaSat/AquaMatch_harmonize_WQP/README.md

-## AquaSat2
+## AquaSat v2::AquaMatch

+This repository is covered by the MIT use license.
+We request that all downstream uses of this work be available to the public when possible.

+This repository is part of an expansion of the original [AquaSat](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019WR024883) product, a dataset of 600k coincident field and satellite matchups.
+The new product, **AquaSat v2**, expands the amount of *in-situ* data included in the matching process, adds tiers describing data quality, and adds new satellites and spectral bands.
+This project repository ("AquaMatch") is dedicated to the processes of inventorying, downloading, and harmonizing *in-situ* data from sources such as the [Water Quality Portal (WQP)](waterqualitydata.us/).

-AquaSat2 project built using the `targets` package.
-As of 2023-01-05 this workflow is a combination of code adapted from [this USGS pipeline](https://github.com/USGS-R/ds-pipelines-targets-example-wqp) along with other code developed by members of [ROSS](https://github.com/rossyndicate).
+AquaMatch uses the {targets} workflow management R package to reimagine the [original AquaSat codebase](https://github.com/GlobalHydrologyLab/AquaSat).
+The framework for this workflow is based on code adapted from [this USGS pipeline](https://github.com/USGS-R/ds-pipelines-targets-example-wqp) and has been further developed by members of the [ROSSyndicate](https://github.com/rossyndicate).

-Because of its origins, this targets pipeline currently uses a target list inside of `_targets.R` as well as ones inside `1_inventory.R`, `2_download.R`, and `3_harmonize.R`.
-These are all combined into a single pipeline inside of `_targets.R`.
-In the future the entire pipeline will be structured around numeric steps/scripts (i.e., `1_inventory.R`, `2_...`, etc.).
+Technical details on {targets} workflows are available in the  [{targets} User Manual](https://books.ropensci.org/targets/). {targets} workflows are built upon lists of "targets", which can be thought of as analytical steps written out in code.
+This workflow uses a targets list spread across multiple scripts in an effort to facilitate organization of the code. `_targets.R` serves as the main list and references the other lists, which are defined inside `1_inventory.R`, `2_download.R`, and `3_harmonize.R`.
+These are all combined into a single pipeline using `_targets.R`.

-Similarly, there is a `src/` folder in the project root directory that contains `functions.R` and `Rmd`s related to the items defined in `_targets.R`.
+In general, `src/` folders in this repository contain source code for customized functions used by the {targets} pipeline.
 The numbered R scripts have functions defined in their respective folders (e.g., `1_inventory/src/`, etc.).

-The `docs/` folder in the project root contains report outputs from `Rmd` files as well as other project related files that are not scripts or input/output data.
-Report outputs are currently proof of concept placeholders composed mostly or entirely of figures that may end up in final versions of the report.
+The `_book/` folder in the project root contains {bookdown} style documentation for the pipeline, primarily focused on the data harmonization steps and decisions made in these steps.
+The {bookdown} document is the place to look for specifics on, e.g., how data pertaining to variables such as chlorophyll were handled, cleaned, aggregated, and tiered.

 If the `run.R` script has been used to generate the current pipeline version, you can find an html file with the current network diagram for the pipeline in `docs/current_visnetwork.html`.